TaitoUnited/full-stack-template/README.md

 Advanced features:

 * **Quick deploy**: If you are in a hurry, you can build, push and deploy a container directly to server with the `taito manual build deploy:ENV NAME` command e.g. `taito manual build deploy:dev client`.
-* **Copy prod to staging**: Often it's a good idea to copy production database to staging before merging changes to the staging branch: `taito db copy:staging prod`.
+* **Copy production data to staging**: Often it's a good idea to copy production database to staging before merging changes to the staging branch: `taito db copy:staging prod`.
 If you are sure nobody is using the production database, you can alternatively use the quick copy (`taito db copyquick:staging prod`), but it disconnects all other users connected to the production database until copying is finished and also requires that both databases are located in the same database cluster.
 * **Feature branch**: You can create also an environment for a feature branch: Delete the old environment first if it exists (`taito env delete:feature`) and create new environment for your feature branch (`taito env create:feature BRANCH`).
 Currently only one feature environment can exist at a time and therefore the old one needs to be deleted before the new one is created.
-* **Alternative environment** TODO implement: You can create an alternative environment for an environment by running `taito env alt create:ENV`.
+* **Alternative environments** TODO implement: You can create an alternative environment for an environment by running `taito env alt create:ENV`.
 An alternative environment uses the same database as the main environment, but containers are built from an alternative branch.
 You can use alternative environments e.g. for canary releases or A/B testing by redirecting some of the users to the alternative environment.
 * **Revert app**: Revert application and database to the previous revision by running `taito manual revert:ENV` (application and database steps are confirmed separately).
 If you need to revert to a specific revision, check current revision by running `taito manual revision:ENV` first and then revert to a specific revision by running `taito manual revert:ENV REVISION`.
 * **Debugging CI builds**: You can build and start production containers locally with the `taito start --clean --prod` command.
 You can also run any CI build steps defined in cloudbuild.yaml locally with taito-cli.

 NOTE: Some of the advanced operations might require admin credentials (e.g. staging/production operations).
 If you don't have an admin account, ask devops personnel to execute the operation for you.

-## Tools

-The following tools are currently used for this project.
-You can open any of the tools quickly from command line by using the `taito open` commands provided by the taito-cli link plugin.

-* See issue boards on [GitHub projects](https://github.com/TaitoUnited/server-template/projects) and issues on [GitHub issues](https://github.com/TaitoUnited/server-template/issues).
-* See all builds on [Google Build History](https://console.cloud.google.com/gcr/builds?project=gcloud-temp1&query=source.repo_source.repo_name%3D%22github-taitounited-server-template%22).
-* See all build artifacts on [Google Container Registry](https://console.cloud.google.com/gcr/images/gcloud-temp1/EU/github-taitounited-server-template?project=gcloud-temp1).
-* Deployed on Kubernetes.
-See  [instructions](https://github.com/TaitoUnited/taito/wiki/Kubernetes).
-The most common Kubernetes operations are available as taito commands: `taito --help`.
-*  All [dev](https://console.cloud.google.com/logs/viewer?project=gcloud-temp1&minLogLevel=0&expandAll=false&resource=container%2Fcluster_name%2Fkube1%2Fnamespace_id%2Fcustomername-dev), [staging](https://console.cloud.google.com/logs/viewer?project=gcloud-temp1&minLogLevel=0&expandAll=false&resource=container%2Fcluster_name%2Fkube1%2Fnamespace_id%2Fcustomername-staging) and [prod](https://console.cloud.google.com/logs/viewer?project=gcloud-temp1&minLogLevel=0&expandAll=false&resource=container%2Fcluster_name%2Fkube1%2Fnamespace_id%2Fcustomername-prod) logs are gathered to Google Stackdriver.
-See [instructions](https://github.com/TaitoUnited/taito/wiki/Stackdriver).
-* [Sentry](https://sentry.io/taitounited/server-template/) is used for error tracking.
-See [instructions](https://github.com/TaitoUnited/taito/wiki/Sentry).
-* [Stackdriver uptime monitoring](https://app.google.stackdriver.com/uptime?project=gcloud-temp1) is used for monitoring production environment uptime status.
-* See performance on: TODO new relic?
-* See customer feedback on: TODO zendesk?

-## Configuration
+## Configuration for local development

-> NOTE: Some of the configuration steps might require admin rights, especially if database is involved.

-### Local development

 Modify `docker-compose.yaml` without touching the container names.
 Remove such containers that you don't need.

+### Example implementations

-TODO Something about examples...
+TODO Something about the examples...

-### Project configuration

-1. Configure `taito-config.sh`
-2. Run `taito project config`
+### Additional steps for a migrated project

-### TODO Something about additional steps if an old project was migrated:
+TODO Something about additional steps if an old project was migrated.

 * Stackdriver
 * Sentry